IgalOgonov/IOFrame_Dev/INSTALL.md

 **Redis** [OPTIONAL]
 Highly recommended in any production system, as it affects performance drastically, and you cannot run proper multi-node setups without a redis node to centralize the user sessions.
 [This guide](https://tecadmin.net/install-redis-ubuntu/) seems to show how easy it is to install Redis as well as PHPredis on Linux.
-However, I myself installed php-redis through pecl, by running
+However, I installed php-redis itself through pecl, by running

     pecl install redis

+since the above guide installs some old, outdated version and doesn't even add it to PHP.
 Once you install it, make sure to test it is running properly using redis-cli.

 **IOFrame**